Chlamydia

 If you find out that you have chlamydia, there are a few really important things that you need to do:

 - Get treated for chlamydia.
-Treatment is easy — just make an appointment with us
+Treatment is easy — just book an appointment with us

 - If it's safe for you to do, tell the people that you have had sex with recently that they might need to get tested or treated for chlamydia